 Use of shelter animals for research – School of Veterinary Medicine

-- Any animal used in research (live or dead) must be received only from the owner-surrender population in compliance with California Civil Code 1834.5(e) that prohibits the use of abandoned animals for scientific or other type of experimentation.
+- The animals come from the owner-surrendered population in compliance with California Civil Code 1834.5(e) that prohibits the use of abandoned animals for scientific or other types of experimentation.

 - The shelter complies with California Civil Code 1834.7(a) which requires providing notice by posting and owner surrender forms that animals turned into the shelter may be used for research purposes.
 The signed owner surrender forms are on file at the shelter.